Canon SL3 vs T6i

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel SL3 and Canon EOS Rebel T6i and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The SL3 is a recent model that features in the current product line-up of Canon.
-In contrast, the T6i has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the T6i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T6i was succeeded by the Canon T7i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon SL3 or the Canon T6i – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.